-7.4 magnitude earthquake: 'No tsunami' alert issued 47 minutes after quake strikes
+7.4 magnitude earthquake: People told to stay out of the water due to possible 'strong currents'

 Asked why it took so long for that to be established, the spokesman said it took time for scientists to analyse the situation to establish if a tsunami was coming or not.

-That is why the official advice has always been if an earthquake was "long or strong - get gone," he said.
+That is why the official advice has always been if an earthquake was "long or strong - get gone", he said.

 'It would have been too late'